rehierl/html-outliner-spec/issue-associations-notes.md

 for the "in the outline" part, one could also understand this to refer the *last active section* in that outline, which could even be an inner subsection.

-**TODO** - This step needs to be clarified.

-**TODO** - Why "last top-level" and not "last active" section? - A matter of definition?
+**TODO** - Why "last top-level" and not "last active" section? - A matter of definition? - This needs to be clearly stated.

 [step 4.5.4.](./outliner-steps.md/#4-5-4) states: Append the outline of the sectioning content element being exited to the current section.